 There are 3 Family Rooms; each has a double bed and a set of bunk-beds (sleeps 2 children).
-Of these, Mulberry has the added bonus of a second shower room, and The Manger will appeal to any little equestrian obsessives (set in the old stable block with solid wood bunks, a manger and a horse hoist at the entrance).
-Larger still is the Suite (The Flowers), which can booked for 2-3, or 4-5 people (see rates).
-Here, you get a large double room, an ensuite bathroom, a sitting room and (if booking for 4-5 people) a second twin bedroom with a sink.
+Of these, Mulberry has the added bonus of a second shower room and its bunk room can be closed off.
+The Old Manger will appeal to any little equestrian obsessives (set in the old stable block with solid wood bunks in the room, a manger and a horse hoist at the entrance).
+Larger still is the Family Suite (The Flowers), where you get a large double room, an ensuite bathroom, a twin room and a sitting room with a sofabed.
 For families with 1 small child or a baby, we recommend a Master Room or a Deluxe Room.

 Remember baby and child equipment may be limited or need pre-booking

 The main restaurant has a kids menu; The Stable out the back is a great casual, family-friendly pizzeria.

 Kids Activities on site:

 - Ostler room: sofa, TV, football table & Wii on request

 - Children are welcome to play in the ballroom (when it's not in use)